DarthVM/DB-Course-Project/README.md

 # DB-Course-Project
-This repository contains a Database cousre project for University.
+This repository contains a Database' cousre project for University.
 It was written in Python using Flask framework and MySQL.
 Due to the experiment in integrating Redis Database (as a cached database) it can contain some bugs.